Understanding the X and Y Axis: A full breakdown

 Q: How do I interpret a graph with negative values on the X or Y axis?

 A: Negative values simply indicate movement in the opposite direction from the positive values.
-For example, a negative X-value implies movement to the left of the origin, and a negative Y-value implies movement below the origin.
+To give you an idea, a negative X-value implies movement to the left of the origin, and a negative Y-value implies movement below the origin.

 Conclusion: Mastering the Fundamentals